Choosing the Right Custom Home Builder — BVM Contracting

 Once you have Working Drawings or Permit Drawings: What to Look For

-Once you have drawing of your proposed work, any reputable builder will be able to work off of them to create a scope of work and budget for you.
-Keep in mind though that if the drawings are preliminary the structural and HVAC scopes can only be estimated, since the structural/HVAC drawings are not created until later.
+Once you have drawings of your proposed work, any reputable builder will be able to work off of them to create a scope of work and budget for you.
+Keep in mind that if the drawings are preliminary the structural and HVAC scopes can only be estimated since the structural/HVAC drawings are not created until later.
 If you have permit drawings you can disregard the above point and send to your shortlisted builders for quote.
 Some items to consider:

 • Be sure that your home builder is asking you a lot of questions about the project.
 If they just take your drawings and give you a number it is likely not very accurate to what you want the scope to look like!
 The more questions that are answered, the more accurate the scope, which means that the budget will be way more detailed and accurate.